 Because MATs and AVTs are assigned based on scores that are rounded down to the nearest multiple of ten, all students whose prior year scores round down to the same score are assigned the same target gains, irrespective of the actual achievement level assigned to those scores.
-Therefore, Table 13 indicates that the Prior Achievement Bands listed are approximately equal to the achievement levels indicated in the Academic Achievement section (e.g., Prior Achievement Band 4 is " upper half of Approaches").
+Therefore, Table 13 indicates that the Prior Achievement Bands listed are approximately equal to the achievement levels indicated in the Academic Achievement section (e.g., Prior Achievement Band 4 is "≈ upper half of Approaches").
 Specific examples are given in the How Rating Points are Earned for the Indicator section forthcoming.

 Student Progress at the school shall be displayed in multiple ways.
-First, the percent of all student growth records included in the indicator in which the current score on the SC READY meets or exceeds the student's MAT shall be displayed.
+First, $ISP{sch}$ shall be displayed, with the number of students on whose basis the metric was calculated.
+Second, $ISP{all}$ and $ISP{low}$ for the school shall each be displayed separately, with the number of students on whose basis the metrics were calculated.
+FirstNext, the percent of all student growth records included in the indicator in which the current score on the SC READY meets or exceeds the student's MAT shall be displayed.
 This percent will also be displayed as a fraction in which the number of growth records in which the student met or exceeded their MAT is the numerator and the total number of growth records included in the indicator is the denominator.
-Second, the percent of all student growth records included in the indicator in which the current score on the SC READY meets or exceeds the AVT shall be displayed.
-This percent will also be displayed as a fraction in which the number of growth records in which the number of growth records in which the student met or exceeded their AVT is the numerator and the total number of growth records included in the indicator is the denominator.
-These first two displays of school metrics shall also include comparison metrics for the district and the state, with similarly formatted fractions showing the number of students at the district and state levels.
+SecondIn addition, the percent of all student growth records included in the indicator in which the current score on the SC READY meets or exceeds the AVT shall be displayed.
+This percent will also be displayed as a fraction in which the number of growth records in which the student met or exceeded their AVT is the numerator and the total number of growth records included in the indicator is the denominator.
+These first twoAll these displays of school metrics shall also include comparison metrics for the district and the state, with similarly formatted fractions showing the number of students at the district and state levels.

-Finally, Student Progress shall also be reported in an interactive data visualization that allows the viewer to, as required by ESSA section 1111(c)(4)(B), see the indicator, as well as relevant data points related to the indicator, for all students included in the indicator, as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), and Multilingual Learners (MLs).
+Finally, Student Progress shall also be reported in an interactive data visualization that allows the viewer to, as required by ESSA section 1111(c)(4)(B), see the indicator, its components, as well as and relevant data points related to the indicator, for all students included in the indicator, as well as disaggregated for students from major racial and ethnic groups, economically-disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), and Multilingual Learners (MLs).
 The visualization may also provide the ability to view additional subgroups, and comparison metrics for the district and state, as available.

-School: All students in Grades 4 through 8 who are continuously enrolled at the current school from the 45th day of the school year through the first day of testing, with no break in enrollment, and who have an SC READY score in the same subject area (English Language Arts and/or Mathematics) from both the current school year and the previous school year (regardless of the school at which the previous test score was obtained) are included in the calculation this indicator for the school.
+• School: All students in Grades 4 through 8 who are continuously enrolled at the current school from the 45th day of the school year through the first day of testing, with no break in enrollment, and who have an SC READY score in the same subject area (English Language Arts and/or Mathematics) from both the current school year and the previous school year (regardless of the school at which the previous test score was obtained) are included in the calculation this indicator for the school (including ISPall, RPT, and RPP).